-How Much Does It Cost To Ship Beer?
+How Much Does It Cost to Ship Beer?

 Shipping a four- or six-pack of beer runs about $15 to $16 in most cases.
-Package shipping fees are often calculated volumetrically, which takes into account total dimensional size as well as weight.
+Package shipping fees are often calculated volumetrically, which takes into account the package’s total dimensional size as well as weight.

 This is particularly important to know if you’re learning how to ship large items.
 It also explains why small packages that weigh more occasionally cost more than dimensionally large packages.